choudharydhruv/deepRL-projects-udacity/project3_collaborate_compete/README.md

 ##### Evaluation

-Finally we plot the  reward curves: We solve the environment in 702 episodes.
+Finally we plot the  reward curves: We solve the environment in 809 episodes with a reward of 0.51.

 ![Plot of rewards][image2]